fabric8-analytics/fabric8-analytics-vscode-extension/README.md

 ## Quick Start

-1. Install the 'OpenShift.io Services' extension.
+1. Install the 'Dependency Analytics' extension.

 2. How to use ?

-> Open or edit a manifest file (`pom.xml` / `package.json`) to flag any CVEs present in your application and right click on a manifest file (`pom.xml`/`package.json`) in the 'Vscode File explorer' or  'Vscode File editor' to display a detailed report for your application.
+> - Open or edit a manifest file (`pom.xml` / `package.json`) to flag any CVEs present in your application
+  - Right click on a manifest file (`pom.xml`/`package.json`) in the 'Vscode File explorer' or  'Vscode File editor' to display 'Application stack analysis report' for your application.

 ## Features

- Detailed report for your application covering CVEs, license issues, and AI based insights provided on the application dependencies used - flagging dependencies that are rarely used together and suggesting similar alternatives that are more commonly used:
+Application stack analysis report with Insights about your application dependencies:
+- Flags a security vulnerability(CVE) and suggests a remedial version
+- Shows Github popularity metrics along with latest version
+- Suggests a project level license, check for conflicts between dependency licences
+- AI based guidance for alternative dependencies
+- AI based guidance for additional dependencies

 ![ screencast ](https://raw.githubusercontent.com/fabric8-analytics/fabric8-analytics-vscode-extension/master/images/stackanalysis.gif)

-Alerts for CVEs are also presented in the **PROBLEMS** tab when you open the `pom.xml` manifest file.
+Alerts for any CVEs are shown in the **PROBLEMS** tab when you open the `pom.xml / package.json` manifest file.

 ![ screencast ](https://raw.githubusercontent.com/fabric8-analytics/fabric8-analytics-vscode-extension/master/images/compAnalysis.png)

 ## Usage

-You can use this extension to see the analysis report for your project as well as address problems shown in the manifest file editor.
+You can get 'Application stack analysis report' with Insights (Security, License and guidance for additional/alternative) about your application dependencies

-To view the application's stack analysis report for a specific module:
+To view the 'Application's stack analysis report' for a specific module:
 1. Open a manifest file (`pom.xml`, `package.json`).
 2. Use `Ctrl+Shift+P` on Linux or `Cmd+Shift+P` on Mac, and then click **Generate application stack report on manifest file** to see the application's stack analysis report for the manifest file.

 To view the application's stack analysis report for the entire project (including multiple sub-modules):
 * Use command `Ctrl+Shift+P` on Linux or `Cmd+Shift+P` on Mac, and then click **Generate application stack report on Workspace** to view the application's stack analysis report for the entire workspace/project.